bregman-arie/devops-resources/interview_questions.md

 * I would like to build a multi-container application which consists of Flask and Redit.
 How would you do it?

-## Interview Questions - Nomad

-* What is a nomad cluster?
-What gossip protocol used for?

-## Machine Learning

-* What distinguishes a machine learning algorithm from a non-machine learning algorithm?

-The ability to adapt its behaviours to a new input with human intervention.

-* What is the outcome of a machine learning algorithm?

-The outcome is known as machine learning model.
-This a function which output certain results when given the input.

 ## Bash

 * What is "$?""